brocg/f23-csci622-project/README.md

     - **Using multiple hardware devices/subscriptions becomes expensive**
       - Owning and maintaining various hardware devices and subscribing to multiple fitness apps can be costly.
 In general, the goal is to get the most value out of the hardware devices and spend the least amount of money as possible.
     - **Limited access to historical data**
       - As an athlete it's valuable to see trends over days, weeks, months, and even years.
-Howevever, over the years the hardware devices and subscriptions change, resulting in data that's lost or unrecoverable.
+However, over the years the hardware devices and subscriptions change, resulting in data that's lost or unrecoverable.

 - Ideally a solution should be provided to see ALL your previous data, regardless of the data source.